Whether you are seeking volunteer opportunities, trying to land a summer job or just beginning your career exploration, we're here for you.

 Here are some of our free, curated services at SFU:

-SFU’s Career Educators are available to speak to students by phone or zoom video.
-Contact email@example.com to find an appointment time.
+SFU’s Career Educators and Career Peers are available to speak to students by phone or zoom video.
+Contact firstname.lastname@example.org to find an appointment time.
 Check out CVS Career and Work Website and our CVS career and work blog for additional resources.
 Services are also available to new grads.

 Topics: Career Exploration, Resumes, Cover Letters, Mock Interviews, LinkedIn and Online Resumes, Interview Tips, Networking and Summer Work Search Strategy.

-We have a new cohort opening up for Job Search Success, a five-week online professional development program.
+Job Search Success is a five-week online professional development program.
 Update your résumé and cover letter, and enhance your personal and professional communication skills with help from our career education facilitators.
 This is a great course to prepare for your next opportunity and get professional feedback on your work search materials.
 Sign-up is on My Experience.
-The Spring cohorts run January 18 - February 19, February 8 - March 12, or March 15 - April 16
+Fall 2022 dates TBA.

 Record an interview online, and review it, or send it forward to one of us at SFU Careers for professional feedback.
 Perfect your pitch to employers, and gain confidence for your next job interview.
 Create an account and get started.